TRAVEL POST by AG Travel

 Places to consider for your October safari

 October is a great time to visit the Greater Kruger National Park in South Africa, for all of the above reasons.
-The national park is busy throughout the year, and we recommend rather the private reserves on the western edge of the park, where privacy adds to the experience, and excellent guiding increases your chances of spotting the Big 5 (lions, leopards, elephants, rhinos and buffaloes).
+The national park is busy throughout the year, and we recommend instead the private reserves on the western edge of the park, where privacy adds to the experience.
+Excellent guiding increases your chances of spotting the Big 5 (lions, leopards, elephants, rhinos and buffaloes).

-Also in South Africa we highly recommend a safari to Madikwe Game Reserve in October.
-Not only is this a malaria-free area, it is also an excellent place to spot the Big 5 and other sought-after species such as cheetahs, wild dogs and brown hyenas.
+Also in South Africa, we highly recommend a safari to Madikwe Game Reserve in October.
+Not only is this a malaria-free area, but it is also an excellent place to spot the Big 5 and other sought-after species such as cheetahs, wild dogs and brown hyenas.

 October is a great time to visit just about anywhere in Botswana.
 The annual Okavango Delta floodwaters from the Angolan highlands have receded, and only permanent deep-water channels still offer water activities such as boating and mokoro outings.
 The bushveld away from the water is very dry and dusty, leading to excellent sightings as wildlife congregates at permanent water sources such as the Chobe River and perennial rivers feeding the northern floodplains.

 In Zambia, it’s leopard-central at the Luangwa Valley, and Kafue National Park is also in full safari mode.
 The seasonal bush camps of South Luangwa National Park are a particular treat for seasoned safari-goers and walking safari enthusiasts, and in their final month before closing down for the rainy season.